grafana/grafana/docs/sources/variables/add-query-variable.md

 1. In the **Data source** list, select the target data source for the query.
 For more information about data sources, refer to [Add a data source]({{< relref "../features/datasources/add-a-data-source.md" >}}).
 1. In the **Refresh** list, select when the variable should update options.
    - **Never -** WHEN AND WHY WOULD THEY USE THIS?
    - **On Dashboard Load -** Queries the data source every time the dashboard loads.
-Ths slows down dashboard loading, because the variable query needs to be completed before dashboard can be initialized.
+This slows down dashboard loading, because the variable query needs to be completed before dashboard can be initialized.
    - **On Time Range Change -** Queries the data source when the dashboard time range changes.
 Only use this option if your variable options query contains a time range filter or is dependent on the dashboard time range.
 1. In the **Query** field, enter a query.
 If you need more room, hover your cursor over the lines in the lower right corner of the field and drag downward to expand.
 1. (optional) In the **Regex** field, type a regex expression to filter or capture specific parts of the names return by your data source query.
 To see examples, refer to [Filter variables with regex]({{< relref "filter-variables-with-regex.md" >}}).